AshleyLab/scotch/README.md

 * `--all_rfs_dir`: path to directory with all region features, probably location where `https://github.com/AshleyLab/scotch-data` was cloned
 * `--output_trim_rfs_dir`: path to directory where should output trimmed region features; can be an empty directory

-Scotch's model relies on eight *region features*.
-Unlike other features that describe the input sample, these features desribe the reference genome.
-For example, they include GC content, uniqueness, and mappability.
-Since region features are the same for all samples, we've computed them across the entire GRCh37 reference genome and made them available in another [repository](https://github.com/AshleyLab/scotch-data).
-But a user might not be interested in the entire genome.
-So given a directory of bed files that describe the regions of interest, Scotch subsets these portions of the region features and outputs them to another directory for use later, in `compile-features`.
+Scotch's model relies on eight *region features* that describe the reference genome.
+For convenience, we've computed them across the entire GRCh37 reference genome and made them available in another [repository](https://github.com/AshleyLab/scotch-data).
+Run this command with the bed files that describe your regions of interest to obtain the corresponding region features.

 ### `rmdup-bam`
 ##### Required args